Transformation In Action

 Grooming Passionate Innovators

 At SST, provision is made for students to be academically, professionally and globally competitive in the fields of science and technology.
 Through our partnerships with premier tertiary institutions such as Nanyang Technological University (NTU), Singapore University of Technology and Design (SUTD) and Ngee Ann Polytechnic (NP), we have availed our students to various learning opportunities exclusive to SST.
-We also have partner schools and organisations in our overseas networks in China, Japan, Korea, New Zealand, the United States and ASEAN countries that provide additional learning opportunities for our students.
+We also have partner schools and organisations in our overseas networks in ASEAN countries, China, Japan, Korea, New Zealand, and the United States that provide additional learning opportunities for our students.

 Youth Service Programme (YSP)